 Uniqueness

 One last benefit is the uniqueness associated with an SMLLC.
 Every SMLLC must decide on and register a unique business name with their state's business department.
-Thus, no other business in the state can use the same name, helping a given business dominate over their competition or keep their customers after the transition, particularly in crowded or competitive industries.
+Thus, no other business in the state can use the same name, helping a given business dominate over its competition or keep its customers after the transition, particularly in crowded or competitive industries.

 How to Form a Single Member LLC